jcongCai/personal-website/content/authors/admin/_index.md

 title: 蔡嘉聪
 ---

-Jia Cong Cai is a PhD candidate of environmental science at the school of Environment, Nanjing University.
+Jiacong Cai is a PhD candidate of environmental science at the school of Environment, Nanjing University.
 His research interests include population response to disaster, industry cascade risk and climate change adaptation.
 His research interests have led to a number of research endeavours and participation in various academic conferences
 {style="text-align: justify;"}